chrisblutz/ece387-bluetooth/README.md

 - Improved the coherence and legibility of constant and macro names (especially ones that are user-configurable)
 - Added logic to detect consecutive byte transmissions (useful for transmissions consisting of multiple bytes where there is no consistent termination point)
 - Added logic to determine if a remote device is connected (and allow handlers to run when one is connected/disconnected)
-- Added logic to transmit/receive additional data types (like strings)
+- Added logic to transmit/receive additional data types (like strings and integers)